2 Correctness

 c.
 Many companies understand the importance of constructive criticism, but, it’s also important to provide employees with positive feedback to boost communication and employee work effort.

-8. Which sentence is punctuated correctly?
+d.
+None of the above. - Which sentence is punctuated correctly?

 a.
 Because face-to-face meetings provide an opportunity for clarification, they encourage employees to communicate with others in a more effective way and they reduce stress.